 Next, choose Location: After and Page: Last as shown in the illustration below.
 Continue this process until you have the entire document put together.

-Finally do Save As using the naming convention: (lastname_firstname_middlename_yearmonth_degree) and you will have a complete document ready for submission.
+Finally, click Save As and use the naming convention: (lastname_firstname_middlename_yearmonth_degree) and you will have a complete document ready for submission.

 Creating Working Web Links in a PDF File